rrsmitto/FloatingPointALU/README.md

 ## 32-Bit Floating Point Addition, Subtraction, and Multiplication

 This code is part of a final project for which we had to design and synthesize a 32-bit floating point arithmetic unit capable of addition, subtraction, and multiplication.
-I designed the adder/subtractor and multiplier, my partner designed the pipelining and communcation from the computer which the processor used for input.

 ## Multiplier Design